Leah1977/LSH_Electricians_MS1/README.md

 ### User Story 1

 * From the home page
-* Click on services in the navagational bar.
+* Click on services in the navigational bar.
-* Scroll to Insurance and Testing to see that we meet all safey standards.
+* Scroll to Insurance and Testing to see that we meet all safety standards.
-* Scroll further to fill out form and request a call-back.
+* Scroll further to fill out the form and request a call-back.
-* Alternative options click on Phone or email link for direct enquiry.

 ### User Story 2

-* On the home page click the call now button for direct phone line.
+* On the home page, click the call now button for adirect phone line.
-* Alternatively click on the services page in the navagational bar.
+* Alternatively, click on the services page in the navig ational bar.
-* Fill out the form and select "Emergency Call-out" from the drop-down select option.
+* Fill out the form and select "Emergency Call-out" from the drop-down, select option.
 * Choose the date you would like the call-out on this form also.

 ### User Story 3

-* On the home page click on the services in the navagational bar.
+* On the home page, click on the services in the navigational bar.
 * Read through all the registered and certified services we provide.
-* Click on the Gallery page to read testimonials, provide customer feeback on our services.
+* Click on the Gallery page to read testimonials, provide customer feedback on our services.
 * Fill out our form to start the process today!
 ---